-The Law Office of Omid Nosrati has experience handling these types of claims throughout Southern California and knows how to help you.
+Nosratilaw, A Professional Law Corporation has experience handling these types of claims throughout Southern California and knows how to help you.
 In Los Angeles, we are recognized by our past clients for our personalized legal services, attention to detail, and commitment to client success.
 Read our testimonials to see why clients recommend us for even the most complex employment law claims.
 For all things wrongful termination, count on us for aggressive litigation.

 As an employee, it’s within your rights to take temporary unpaid medical leave without retaliation in certain situations.
 The FMLA applies to all workplaces with 50 employees or more, and to all employees who have worked for the employer for at least 12 months (and worked at least 1,250 hours).
 Employees must work at a location with 50 or more employees, or within 75 miles of such a location.
 If you meet these prerequisites, you qualify for medical leave under the parameters of the FMLA, which includes such rights as: